Dan Quayle: 2000 presidential campaign

 During a January 1999 appearance on Larry King Live, Quayle said he would run for president in 2000.
 On January 28, 1999, he officially created an exploratory committee.
 On April 14, 1999, at a rally held at his alma mater Huntington North High School's gymnasium, Quayle officially launched his campaign for the 2000 Republican presidential nomination.
 In July 1999, he published his book Worth Fighting For.

 During campaign appearances, Quayle criticized fellow candidate George W. Bush.
 Early on, he criticized Bush's use of the term "compassionate conservative".

 Quayle finished eighth in the August 1999 Ames Straw Poll.
 He withdrew from the race the next month and supported Bush.

-Subsequent activities
+21st-century career

+The Dan Quayle Center and Museum, in Huntington, Indiana, features information on Quayle and all U.S. vice presidents.
+Quayle is an Honorary Trustee Emeritus of the Hudson Institute and president of Quayle and Associates.
+He has also been a member of the board of directors of Heckmann Corporation, a water-sector company, since the company's inception and serves as chair of the company's Compensation and Nominating & Governance Committees.
+Quayle is a director of Aozora Bank, based in Tokyo, Japan.
+He has also been on the boards of directors of other companies, including K2 Sports, AmTran Inc., Central Newspapers Inc., BTC Inc. and Carvana Co.

 Quayle, then working as an investment banker in Phoenix, was mentioned as a candidate for governor of Arizona before the 2002 election, but declined to run.
+Quayle attended the second inauguration of George W. Bush in 2005 and the first inauguration of Barack Obama in 2009.

 On January 31, 2011, Quayle wrote a letter to President Barack Obama urging him to commute Jonathan Pollard's sentence.
 In December 2011, Quayle endorsed Mitt Romney for the 2012 Republican presidential nomination.